morbrian/CarND-Behavioral-Cloning-P3/README.md

 level core areas of work for the project, [Model Development](#model-development), [Data Collection](#data-collection) and [Data Preparation](#data-preparation).

+In the final sections we discuss the capabilities provided by the program files and how to run them, [How To Run Code](#how-to-run-code).

 ---
 ## Background

 The term *behavioral cloning* describes a strategy by which a computer can learn to observe characteristics of a particular behavior and then mimic the behavior on its own.
-In this project the observed behavior is simple instance of driving a vehicle on an empty road, and the method of observation is via three front facing cameras mounted on the vehicle to capture images of the road and landscape ahead along with the steering angle of the vehicle at the moment the images was captured.
+In this project the observed behavior is simple instances of driving a vehicle on an empty road, and the method of observation is via three front facing cameras mounted on the vehicle to capture images of the road and landscape ahead along with the steering angle of the vehicle at the moment the images was captured.